omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-04/submissions/01-convert-formats/00-lab-01-convert-certificate-formats.md

 ---

 ## Results
 - The PEM file was readable text with `BEGIN CERTIFICATE` and `END CERTIFICATE` markers.
-  -----BEGIN CERTIFICATE-----

 - The DER file appeared as binary and was not human-readable in a text editor.
 - The restored PEM matched the original after converting PEM → DER → PEM.
 - The PFX verification confirmed that the bundle was created successfully and contained certificate material protected by a password.
 - openssl s_client -connect google.com:443 -servername google.com \
 | openssl x509 -text -noout

 ---